All Episodes

 It's very almost everybody commits some kind of a sin daily, if not hourly, you know, even if they're on the left, it like takes you out of the club.

-And I don't want to say Republican, but just conservative to a degree.
+And I don't even say Republican, but just conservative to a degree.

 And I disagree with you on one thing.

-I mean, like there may be some truth to like uh like a a creative personality, uh being more inclined to be a liberal person.
+I mean, like, there may be some truth to like a creative personality being more inclined to be a liberal person.

 I'm a pretty creative person.

-And like I think that like uh that there's I I think that creation is something that maybe you know, maybe that's something that that people who are conservative tend to, you know, if you think of a conservative by nature, they're worried about other shit before they're worried about, you know, I don't draw what you want to draw a picture or something.
+And like, and I think that like, I think that creation is something that maybe, you know, maybe that's something that people who are conservative tend to, you know, if you think of a conservative by nature, they're worried about other shit before they're worried about, you know, drawing, what do you want to draw a picture or something?

 And I think a lot of it has to do with birth order too.

-So a lot of it is predisposition when you're born, but birth order, you're gonna see a lot more conservatives, I think that are first.
+So a lot of it is predisposed when you're born, but birth order, you're going to see a lot more conservatives, I think, that are first.

 You're the youngest of four, right?

-And yet I'm super conservative, and the oldest in my family is basically a communist.
+And the oldest in my family is basically a communist.

 Margaret Thatcher, namely.

-When I find a conservative girl, I mean like I really I enjoy that, you know.
+When I find a conservative girl, I mean, like, I really, I enjoy that.

-A lot of them I don't think you should you shouldn't you shouldn't legally be allowed to be a communist if you've never actually used a hammer and a sickle.
+I don't think you should, you shouldn't, you shouldn't legally be allowed to be a communist if you've never actually used a hammer and a sickle.

 So few of them have, right?